HoudaMallem/AssistMe_code_challenge/README.md

 # AssistMe-code-challenge
 # build and run
-to build and run the containers  with docker and docker-compose `bash init.sh`
+to build and run the containers (app , db)  with docker and docker-compose run `bash init.sh`
 # Api documentation
     file =>  openapi.yaml